teacherc/candace-dev-blog/content/blog/project-refactor/index.md

 ### Now

 I am much more likely to read source code directly.
 This was a big jump in my development.
-I've even started to edit the sourcecode of open source projects to fit my needs in my projects.
+I've even started to edit the source code of open source projects to fit my needs in my projects.
 I also look to package documentation and PEPs instead of blog posts and YouTube videos.
 I read books for more wholistic computer science and system design concepts.